CurlRaihen/Financial-Data-Analsis-with-Python/README.md

 # Financial-Data-Analsis-with-Python
-A Dash App for a financial data analysis of the S&amp;P 100.
+My first python project: A Dash App for Financial Data Analsis of the S&P100
+# WHAT I LEARNED
+- Python Syntax
+- Data Visualization with Python
+- Working with data from API´s
+- Jupyter NoteBook